MedPro Group: Key dates

 1902 – PGC changes its name to Physicians' Defense Company (PDC), with Dr. Miles F. Porter as President, and Dr. Charles A.L.
 Reed (President of the AMA) on the board of directors.

 1907 – Medical Protective is founded by Byron H. Somers and Charles M. Niezer and offers pre-paid legal service coverage to healthcare providers.

 1910 – Medical Protective expands coverage to include indemnity coverage.
 Medical Protective offers medical professional liability insurance policies with limits of $5,000/$15,000 for $15 a year.

 1913 – PDC merges with Medical Protective.

 1920s – Byron H. Somers leads Medical Protective and the company becomes the largest insurer of healthcare providers in 17 states.

 1930s – Medical Protective introduces a much broader coverage policy and helps shape the defense of medical practitioners; provides the first "medmal bible" to the industry, named "Brief on Malpractice Law."

 1940s – Medical Protective defends well over 50,000 claims and provides physicians and dentists with continued coverage during their World War II military service.

-1950s – Always with a vision towards the future of healthcare, Medical Protective begins insuring residents and interns during their training.
+1950s – Medical Protective begins insuring residents and interns during their training.

 1960s – Medical Protective begins to expand coverage and increase limits and continues its national leadership position.

 1970s – Medical Protective is one of the few carriers to survive the increasing number of medical malpractice suits that results in the industry's "first crisis."

 1990s – Focusing on the continuum of care, Medical Protective begins to insure small and community-based hospitals.

 1998 – General Electric purchases Medical Protective and expands coverage countrywide.

 2005 – Medical Protective is purchased from GE by Warren Buffett's Berkshire Hathaway.
 Insureds have the long-term confidence that comes from being with Fortune Magazine's "World's Most Admired Insurer."

 2012 – MedPro Group acquires New Jersey–based Princeton Insurance.

 2014 – MedPro Group expands internationally.
 Begins writing in the United Kingdom and eventually elsewhere in Europe and Asia.

 2015 – MedPro acquires Oklahoma-based PLICO.

 2016 – Wellfleet (formerly known as CHP) re-aligned under MedPro.
 Two accident and health insurance carrier companies, Commercial Casualty Insurance Co.
 (CCIC) and Atlanta International Insurance Co.
 (AIIC), were renamed Wellfleet Insurance Company and Wellfleet New York Insurance Company, respectively.